JamesCoding888/JavaOCP20221017/README.md

 > InnerClassTest.java
 - Description:  ...

-2. Introduction of method-local inner class to invoke the local variable
+2. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day12/InnerClass/methodLocal">Introduction of method-local inner class to invoke the local variable</a>

 > LocalVariableInvokedByInnerClass.java
 - Description: If local variable (i.e., number) expected to be invoked by Inner class, its value MUST be like characteristic as final, that is, value SHALL be constant.
 Please read the content of LocalVariableInvokedByInnerClass$1Inner.java, which was generated by decompiler tool, at "package: com.ocp.day12.InnerClass.method.decompiler".